 Vitamin A reduces the risk of death and complication from measles.
 This is the case for many infections we have to deal with today.
 Even the World Health Organization today recommends giving Vitamin A. (see recommended dosage below).
 This was drilled into us in my third year of nursing school in our Public Health and Communicable Disease class.

-- Understand how measles virus actually depleting Vitamin A at 26:45.
+- Understand how the measles virus actually depletes Vitamin A at 26:45.

 - At 23:00-25:00, they discuss Vitamin A and that there is a lower risk of cancer later in life if you’ve had infections like measles, mumps, chicken pox, rubella and whooping cough early in life as a child.
 These diseases train your immune system in ways that vaccines cannot, so that is a very good thing.

 Solid Science on Vitamin A for measles and other infectious diseases

 New England Journal of Medicine researchers write: “Treatment with vitamin A reduces morbidity and mortality in measles, and all children with severe measles should be given vitamin A supplements, whether or not they are thought to have a nutritional deficiency.”

 Four more well-known PubMed studies, J Infect Dis., Clin Microbiol Rev., Clinical Infectious Disease, and J Infect Dis. confirm it: “It is now estimated that improving the vitamin A status of all deficient children worldwide would prevent 1-3 million childhood deaths annually” and “”Vitamin A supplementation reduces severe morbidity and mortality from infectious diseases among children who have acute measles or who are from areas in which vitamin A deficiency is endemic.”

 It is clear that vitamin A is one of the most important ways to prevent measles in children and adults.
 See Vitamin A sources and dosage below.

 A lot of measles outbreaks have been among highly-vaccinated populations